Mrian07/Proyeksi/docs/development/git-workflow/README.md

 # Contribution flow

-The basic overview of how to contribute code to OpenProject is as follows.
+The basic overview of how to contribute code to ProyeksiApp is as follows.

-1. [Fork the OpenProject repository](#fork-openproject) and create a local development branch
+1. [Fork the ProyeksiApp repository](#fork-openproject) and create a local development branch
 2. Develop your change.
 Please see the sections on [development concepts](../concepts/) for further information on development topics.
 3. [Create a pull request](#create-a-pull-request) on our repository.
 Please see and review [code style and review](../code-review-guidelines) for guidelines on how to submit a pull request and requirements for getting your changes merged.
 4. We will evaluate your pull review and changes.

-## Fork OpenProject
+## Fork ProyeksiApp

 For contributing source code, please follow the git workflow below:

-- Use GitHub UI to fork the [OpenProject repository](https://github.com/opf/openproject) https://github.com/opf/openproject.
+- Use GitHub UI to fork the [ProyeksiApp repository](https://github.com/opf/openproject) https://github.com/opf/openproject.
 - Clone your fork to your development machine:

 ```